-The Environmental Practice Group counsels clients on regulatory compliance, advocacy, permitting, cleanup and redevelopment issues, and provides representation before state and federal environmental and energy agencies and in state and federal courts.
+The Environment & Energy Practice Group counsels clients on regulatory compliance, advocacy, permitting, cleanup, transactional and redevelopment matters, and provides representation before state and federal environmental and energy agencies and in state and federal courts.

 Environment, Health and Safety

 Our attorneys work closely with their clients’ managers and consultants to develop appropriate responses to environmental permitting, compliance and enforcement issues ranging from small oil tank leaks to resolving Superfund site problems, and from wastewater permitting to workplace toxic exposures.
 The practice group frequently assists clients in resolving difficult environmental regulatory and transactional matters involving the Clean Air Act, Clean Water Act, RCRA, TSCA, EPCRA and OSHA.

 We regularly work with clients in the manufacturing and services sectors to anticipate regulatory changes and plan for the most economic means of compliance.
 Attorneys in the group work closely with our Corporate, Real Estate and Land Use practitioners on a wide range of business and property transactions and development matters, including representation of developers and other parties in connection with numerous Brownfield and cleanup sites.
 Our attorneys serve as special counsel to the Pease International Tradeport and New Hampshire Division of Ports and Harbors.
 Examples of other clients include developers, manufacturers, municipalities, sellers and purchasers of contaminated property as identified in the samples below.